Lehman College Faculty and Staff Email Migration (FAQ's)

 Q. Will my email address or login information change after we migrate?

 A. No, your email address and your user name and password will remain the same.
 You will also access email in the same way.
 What will change is the look and feel of the web-based Outlook WebApp (OWA), and the Outlook desktop email client (if you are not currently an Outlook user).
 We have workshops scheduled and support material available to assist faculty and staff in the transition.
-The workshop schedule is posted at http://lehman.edu/itr/faculty-workshops.php.
+The workshop schedule is posted on the Faculty and Staff Workshop Schedule page.

 Q. Will the Outlook WebApp meet my email needs?